Apple Pie in a Jar Canning Recipe

 - 3/4 cup roughly chopped dried cranberries

-- 5 or 6 whole apples (six cups) Granny Smith along with optional one or two different apples peeled and cored see apple variations above
+- 6 cups of apples (about 5 or 6 whole apples).
+Use Granny Smith along with optional one or two different apples peeled and cored (good variety options: Jonagold, Pink Lady, or Honey Crisp)

 - 1 cup unsweetened apple juice